Stress, strain and, yes, fear: Retail workers have felt it all through the pandemic

 There are also customers of almost the opposite sort.
 There are those who are so stuck to the regulations that they are blatantly rude to retail employees as they struggle to get through their workday.

 They make comments to workers as they move through aisles to reach a product's location, or tell cashiers about how to ring in products, or remark about the hygiene of retail employees in a generalized light.
-Stories about horror customers frequent breakrooms like never before.
+Horror stories about customers frequent breakrooms like never before.

 It bears mentioning that we are all scared, stressed and tired.